 Vegetables Bourguignon (a riff on Boeuf Bourguignon), is a flavorful vegetarian entrée all year round and perfect for Passover as well.
 My video shows me serving the Vegetables Bourguignon over a slice of Roasted Cauliflower.
-I also love to serve it over a mound of potatoes mashed with olive oil!
+I also love to serve it over a mound of mashed potatoes !
 Whichever way you go, this is a delicious, healthy and colorful entrée!

 Prep time: 15 minutes- not including time to roast the beets and cauliflower